ClJarvis/WhoseLineOnline/README.md

 Audience fills out form on auidence facing page.
 The form asks for a famous person, place, an item.
 Player A has a access to the results page that will randomly display a set of three options for each item he can use.
 It mixes the items so group A has a person place, item from different viewers. group B three different suggestions. and group C a third set.

-Results page is larger so player 1 can see from a distance.
+Results page text is larger so player 1 can see from a distance.

 !["screen grab of app"](https://github.com/ClJarvis/WhoseLineOnline/blob/main/onlineimprov/images/whoseLineResult.jpg)